major-segfault/khalilstemmler-website-2019/src/pages/articles/oop-design-principles/command-query-segregation.md

 **HeisenBUG** takes after the uncertainty principle, referring to scenarios where it's incredibly hard to find a bug.
 It specifically refers to scenarios where the bug seems to disappear or act differently when we make attempts to take a closer look at it.

-In programming, coding in unexpected **side-effects** are largely the cause of such bugs.
+In programming, unexpected **side-effects** are largely the cause of such bugs.

+> If asking a question _changes the answer_, we're likely to run into problems.

 ---